tatiana-villa/CodePath-Android---InstagramClonePart1/README.md

 ## Notes

+## *Note about Logout Button*

-Logout button functionality works after killing app by pressing the back button to restart it.
+In order to see logout button's functionality kill the app by pressing the back button to restart it to see login screen again.

 ## Open-source libraries used